mrbungle64/ioBroker.switchbot-ble/README.md

 the value of the state "control.inverseOnOff" should be the same as "Inverse the on/off direction" in the app.
 This cannot be synchronized automatically.

-#### All models

-The battery data is marked as experimental in the library for now.
-So there's no guarantee that the value is correct.

 ## Troubleshooting

 If the adapter no longer works, e.g. after a restart or system update, please try the following: